yaoqs/resource-navigator/README.md

 - [jsdelivr](https://www.jsdelivr.com/) A free, fast, and reliable CDN for JS and Open Source
 - [cdnjs](https://cdnjs.com/) the #1 free and open source CDN built to make life easier for developers
 - [staticfile.org](https://www.staticfile.org/)
+- [unpkg.com/](https://unpkg.com/) is a fast, global content delivery network for everything on npm.
+Use it to quickly and easily load any file from any package using a URL like: unpkg.com/:package@:version/:file

 ### 网盘
 <a id="markdown-%E7%BD%91%E7%9B%98" name="%E7%BD%91%E7%9B%98"></a>